overminder/kitchen-sink/writings/kotlin-compiler/README.md

 kotlin repo to run.
 These are useful because we can run arbitrary kotlin sources and set breakpoints on the compiler to learn about the compilation pipelines.

+### Faster Compiler Playground

+`dylib-runner/` uses the compiler as a library.
+This would makes compilation a lot faster but we lose code navigation inside the compiler (source jar would be useful?)